Are you or someone you love having difficulty recognizing faces? Is reading becoming nearly impossible?

 Can you prevent macular degeneration?

-Whether you’re still blessed with good vision, or have already been diagnosed with age-related macular degeneration, it’s time to get serious about keeping your vision now – before losing your eyesight.
+Whether you’re still blessed with good vision, or have already been diagnosed with age-related macular degeneration, it’s time to get serious about keeping your vision now – before losing your eyesight altogether.

 By using the knowledge we now have about how to prevent advanced macular degeneration from robbing you of your sight, or at least slowing it down if you have macular degeneration already (there is no known cure), you can greatly reduce your risk of further vision loss or permanent blindness.

-I don’t need to tell you how important your eyesight is, but I will urge you to watch the free special presentation linked to below on what you can do now to protect yourself from the blinding effects of macular degeneration.
+I don’t need to tell you how important your eyesight is, but I will urge you to review our free report which details how you can prevent further vision loss and even strengthen your current vision.